bcgov/data-publication/pages/dps_bcdc_w.md

 1. Change the dataset **State**:
 	+ by clicking the state button above ![image](https://user-images.githubusercontent.com/32690119/150053047-9afbf52a-ddbf-4374-9c05-c27464db2637.png) **Pending Archive**.
 The state selected will be the one with the checkmark.

-Once the record has been set to **PENDING ARCHIVE**, DataBC will then review the record to ensure it is ready for archiving, this includes:
+Once the record has been set to **Pending Archive**, DataBC will then review the record to ensure it is ready for archiving, this includes:
 + for BCGW specific datasets:
     - removing the URL for the WMS Get Capabilities and the Network Link KML
     - changing the Title for BCGW Datasets to be "BCGW Deprecated Object"